 Objection to advertising mails

-The use of contact data published in the context of the Imprint obligation and within this Data Protection Declaration to send advertising and information materials that were not expressly requested is hereby repudiated.
-The operators of the pages expressly reserve the right to take legal action in the event of the unsolicited sending of advertising information, e.g. through spam E-mails.
+The use of contact data published within the scope of the imprint obligation as well as within this data protection declaration for the transmission of not expressly requested advertising and information materials is hereby contradicted.
+The operators of the pages expressly reserve the right to take legal action in the event of the unsolicited sending of advertising information, e.g. through spam emails.

 Deletion of data